-Clinical social work is a form of practice with individuals, families, and groups.
-Grounded in the history of the Social Work profession, this advanced specialization emphasizes practice within the profession's code of ethics, and with special regard for the promotion of social and economic justice.
-Across this curriculum, students learn how research is utilized to inform practice and how practice experiences can be utilized to raise new questions.
-The two core practice seminars in the Clinical Social Work Practice specialization are set within a biopsychosocialspiritual framework.
-Students are taught to conceptualize their work from a strengths perspective, employ the skills of critical and creative thinking and self-reflection and demonstrate a solid understanding of a risk and protective factor framework and an understanding of a developmentally informed approach to social work practice.
-Emphasis is placed on the knowledge, skills, and values required to be an effective clinical social worker.
-Students are expected to show mastery of the processes of engagement, assessment, intervention planning and implementation, and ending processes such as transfer and termination.

-Throughout, the Clinical Social Work Practice specialization emphasizes social and multicultural diversity across and within an array of contexts.
-Students who complete the Clinical Social Work Practice specialization are able to compare and contrast multiple professional theoretical orientations including those found in psychodynamic, cognitive-behavioral, social-constructionist, and integrative frameworks.
+Clinical social work is an advanced specialization focused on practice with individuals, families and groups.
+Grounded in the history of the social work profession, this advanced specialization emphasizes practice within the profession's code of ethics, and with special regard for social, economic, racial and environmental justice.
+Across the courses that comprise the clinical social work advanced specialization, students learn how scientific inquiry and evidence is used to inform practice, and how practice experiences can be used to raise new questions.
+The two core practice classes in this advanced specialization are set within a biopsychosocialspiritual framework, the person-inenvironment model, and a strengths perspective.
+Students build on the generalist introduction to practice and deepen their capacity to employ the cognitive and affective processes of critical thinking, creativity, and self-reflection.
+Students utilize a risk and protective factor framework and an understanding of a developmentally informed approach to social work practice.
+Emphasis is placed on the knowledge, values, and skills required for effective practice.
+Students are expected to extend their understanding of the helping process gained in the generalist curriculum and show a higher level of competency attainment in all phases of the helping process including engagement, assessment, intervention planning, ending process. and practice evaluation.
+Throughout the clinical social work specialization, courses emphasize diversity and difference in practice.
+Students who satisfactorily complete the clinical social work advanced specialization can compare and contrast, from a critical theory perspective, multiple theoretical frameworks, including psychodynamic, cognitivebehavioral, social-constructionist, and integrative frameworks.